GitauHarrison/getting-started-with-flask/03_getting_started_with_flask.md

 ## Install Flask

 It is now much more convinient to install any package within our virtual environment.
 The first package we shall be installing is `flask`.
-Runt he command below to install flask in your activated virtual environment.
+Run he command below to install flask in your activated virtual environment.

 ![Install flask](images/getting_started_with_flask/install_flask.png)

-We can confirm if flask was successfully installed in your system.
+We can confirm if flask was successfully installed in our system.
 In your python interpreter, run `import flask`.

 ![Check for flask](images/getting_started_with_flask/check_for_flask.png)